Joe Queenan (politician): RTÉ Investigates programme

 But Queenan also said that this had been "off the top of" his head.
 This led to uncertainty in RTÉ over Queenan's intentions; thus, the imaginary representative of the imaginary company returned to check if the proposed sum of money would be regarded as a loan or an investment.
 Queenan responded to the effect that either would be fine as long as it was "above board" and done "for the benefit of Sligo".
 During the exchange with the imaginary representative Queenan said he expected honesty throughout any dealings he might have with the imaginary company: "I hope everything we say is not being taped or[sic] totally confident … I trust you in this now that we are not … I hope you are being as frank and honest with me as I am with you."

 Queenan responded to RTÉ's airing of its programme on radio, saying the operation had been a "sting" and that everything the programme claimed to have uncovered had been hypothetical.

+In December 2015 Queenan resigned from Fianna Fáil.

 In April 2018, the Standards in Public Office Commission (SIPO) announced that Queenan would face an ethics hearing that September as part of its response to the programme; he was the first of the three councillors called before the hearing.
 In March 2019, the Commission announced it had found partially against Queenan, stating that he had not sought money in exchange for political work but that he had "agreed to help the fictitious company" in exchange for payment, that he had been careless in declaring his financial interests and that he had overlooked the Code of Conduct during his "dealings with the undercover reporter".